Tel Lachish: 20th Dynasty

+During the early 20th Dynasty of Egypt, at the final part of the Late Bronze, the empire of the New Kingdom of Egypt started to lose its control in the Southern Levant.
+A bronze object bearing the cartouche of Ramesses III may be associated with the city gate.
+While Lachish had prospered under Egyptian hegemony, fire destroyed it around 1150 BCE.

 Four mass graves were found at the site with over 1500 individuals interred, about half women and children.
 The tombs themselves dated to the Late Bronze Age but the burials contained few dateable elements so it is uncertain if the burials date to the LBA or later.

+Iron Age I

+The Iron Age I (IA I) can be subdivided into IA IA (corresponding with late 20th Dynasty of Egypt) and IA IB (corresponding with 21st Dynasty of Egypt centered on Zaon/Tanis), following the Collapse of the Late Bronze Age and Fall of the Egyptian Empire in the Southern Levant.
+This was a transitional period from LBA to IA with exceptionally dry climate (3.2 ka event).

+Lachish was rebuilt by the Canaanites, who built two cultic places.
+However, this settlement was soon destroyed by another fire around 1130 BCE (cf. nearby fortified Eglon, Canaan).
+The site then remained unfortified and sparsely occupied for a long time (Level V).

+Continuity or discontinuity?
+A question has been if the population at Lachish continued from LBA into IA, or if they were replaced (discontinuity).
+A study showed significant population continuity.

-Iron Age (Levels II–IV)
+Iron Age II (Levels II–IV)

+Kingdom of Yehuda

-Rebuilding of the city began in the Early Iron Age, during the 10th and 9th centuries BCE, when it was part of the Kingdom of Judah.
-The unfortified settlement may have been destroyed c.
+During the 10th and 9th centuries BCE, Lachish was part of the Kingdom of Judah.
+The previous unfortified settlement may have been destroyed c.
 925 BCE by the pharaoh Shoshenq I, founder of the Twenty-second Dynasty of Egypt.

 In the first half of the 9th century BCE, under the Judahite kings Asa and Jehoshaphat, Lachish became an important city in the kingdom.
 It was heavily fortified with massive walls and ramparts.
 A royal palace was built on a platform in the center of the city.
 Lachish was the foremost among several towns and fortified strongholds guarding the valleys that lead up to Jerusalem and the interior of the country against enemies who usually approached from the coast.